-where $|\psi_0\rangle$ is a fixed initial qubit state. $J_1(U)$, therefore, describes the energy of the state generated by $U(T)$, while the $J_2$ term punishes for high-energy pulses.
+The goal of our optimal control problem setup is then to minimize a given real-valued {\em cost functional} $J=J(U,z)$, where $U=U(t)$ are time-dependent unitary propagators satisfying the Schr\"odinger equation \eqref{eq:schroedinger} with prescribed pulses $z\in\calZ_{ad}$.
+For an extensive description of our optimal control theory, we refer to the Supplementary Material.
+For the ground state energy problem, we consider the cost functional $J(U,z)=J_1(U) + J_2(z)$, with $J_1$ and $J_2$ given by where $|\psi_0\rangle$ is a fixed initial qubit state.
+The functional $J_1$, therefore, describes the energy of the state generated by the unitary $U$ at time $t=T$, while the $J_2$ term punishes for high amplitude pulses.

-Altogether, we have a well-defined ground state energy finding problem taking the form of Eq.~\eqref{eq:optimalcontrolform1}, which is shown to admit a minimizer $z_*\in\calZ_{ad}$ in the Supplementary Material.
-In practice, the parameter $\lambda>0$ in $J_2$ is chosen to be large, and the third condition in Eq.~\eqref{eq:kktconditions} often reduces to $D_z L(U_*,z_*,P_*)=0$.
-In this case, the KKT conditions in Eq.~\eqref{eq:kktconditions} read as follows (the derivations are provided in the Supplementary Material): \begin{widetext}
+Altogether, we have a well-defined ground state energy minimization problem, which is shown to admit a minimizer $z_*\in\calZ_{ad}$ in the Supplementary Material.
+In practice, the parameter $\lambda>0$ in $J_2$ is chosen to be large, in which case the constraint on the pulses does not take effect.
+In this case, the optimality conditions for the minimization problem read as follows (the derivations are provided in the Supplementary Material):